Unemployment Fraud Can Cost You — Here's How to Stop It

 Identity theft

-Scammers can steal the identity of other people and make a claim for unemployment benefits in their name.
+Scammers can steal someone else's identity and file a claim for unemployment benefits in that person's name.
 In some cases, identity thieves can illegally collect benefits using someone else's Social Security number, date of birth, and other personal details.

 Ghosting identity theft

 Ghosting identity theft is a twist on regular identity theft.
 It occurs when a fraudster steals claimant information from a deceased person and misuses it for various purposes, including collecting unemployment benefits.
-Often, scammers are able to find personal information in obituaries and use other online websites to commit this type of identity theft.
+Often, scammers can find personal information in obituaries and use other online websites to commit this type of identity theft.

 Misrepresenting your work status